 Proving emotional damages in the aftermath of a vehicle accident can be challenging.
 Any type of pain and suffering named as a result of a traumatic event involving a car accident, including emotional damages and PTSD symptoms, needs to be justified to an insurance claims adjuster in order for them to agree to the dollar amount established by the victim and their attorney.

 The process of proving pain and suffering will vary from case to case, but this will generally revolve around showing how all of the accident injuries have affected a person’s life and emotional well-being.
 This can be done in a variety of ways.
 First, any diagnosis of a mental health issue by a medical professional following the vehicle accident could be used as evidence.

-Additionally, we strongly encourage any vehicle accident victim to keep a daily journal that discusses their level of pain and suffering as well as any activities they are no longer able to participate in.
+Additionally, our Round Rock car accident lawyers strongly encourage any vehicle accident victim to keep a daily journal that discusses their level of pain and suffering as well as any activities they are no longer able to participate in.
 Testimony from friends and family members of a crash victim can also be used in these cases.
 Friends and family can testify about how the crash has changed the injury victim, how it has affected their mood, and how the victim is no longer able to participate in the same activities they could before the personal injury occurred.
 For vehicle accident claims, videos or photographs taken at the scene of the crash can help show what happened and further justify emotional distress claims, and posttraumatic stress disorders particularly for car accidents that are particularly severe.